DataDog/Dash-2020-UX-workshop-2-scenarios/move-fast/2-canary.md

 The goal of a canary deployment is two-folds:
 - limit the blast radius of any uncertain change, and
-- allow to very quickly revert it if things goes sideways.
+- allow to very quickly revert if things goes sideways.

 We won't be able to deploy a canary for our application, but we can imagine how it would be setup.

 Looking at the service map, we see there is a postgres database at the far left, which is common for the discount and the advertisement services.
 ![](assets/service-map.png)

-We could setup several instances of each of these services, and one of these instance could be our canary.
+We could setup several instances of each of these services, and one of these instances could be our canary.
 To keep a single point of contact, we need a load balancer in front of these instances.
 And the database needs to stay unique to make sure all instances have the same data.
 Though, it can be replicated, sharded, distributed, to allow for a high load capacity.
 ![](assets/canary.png)